 Be proactive

-Following up on payment on time is a common useful practice that many businesses overlook.
+Following up on payments on time is a common, useful practice that many businesses overlook.
 Many business owners find it difficult to ask for a payment, so they put it off for too long.
-However, this is not a good practice as early notification helps you to remind the client to make the payment before it becomes past due.
+However, this is not a good practice, as early notification helps you remind the client to make the payment before it becomes past due.

 Run a business credit check